 Post-lockdown beauty habits in the US

-Salons using Phorest Salon Software across the US completed an impressive 70,177 cut and styling appointments between June 26th and July 2nd, 2020, bringing this type of booking top of the list in performed services.
+Salons using Phorest Salon Software across the US noted their salon appointment books contained an impressive 70,177 cut and styling appointments between June 26th and July 2nd, 2020, bringing this type of booking top of the list in performed services.
 It looks as though getting those dead ends chopped was the number one priority for many consumers across the states when their salons reopened.

 In that same week, coloring services totaled 39,293 appointments — closely followed by coloring appointments without a finish.
 When comparing these stats to the same period last year, there was a total of 2,514 more hair treatments performed.
 This upward trend could hint at video conferencing-visible procedures taking higher priority than the usual summer favorites.

 Interestingly, the demand for threading services decreased year-on-year, moving from 5th place in 2019 to 8th place this year.
 Also, Americans saw less need to make appointments for manicures or lash extensions.
 This may be due to them having more time at home, hence more time to acquiring these skills by watching tutorials on YouTube or Instagram.